 To the south, the beach merges with the sands surrounding Bill Baggs Cape State Park.

-Expect lots of music from competing stereos on this very popular family beach.
+You can expect lots of music from competing stereos on this very popular family beach.
+Water sports include kayaking and snorkelling.

 Facilities include toilets, showers, changing facilities, lifeguards, barbecue grills, picnic tables, 200ha of parkland, soccer, volleyball and softball fields, a tennis centre and a public 18-hole championship golf course.